iamgerryshom/CheckersBoardView/README.md

 - Lightweight and fast
 - Listen to board events like win, piece capture, and active player switches
 - Support for custom checkers game rules
+- Built-in AI opponent using the Minimax algorithm

 ---